w3f/polkadot-wiki/docs/learn/learn-accounts.md

 :::info

-This section has been moved to [this support page](https://support.polkadot.network/support/solutions/articles/65000181826-how-to-create-and-use-a-multisig-account).
+Check the "How to create a multisig account" section on [this support page](https://support.polkadot.network/support/solutions/articles/65000181826-how-to-create-and-use-a-multisig-account).
+We recommend trying out the tutorial on [Westend network](../maintain/maintain-networks.md#westend-test-network) - Polkadot's testnet.

 :::